Advertisement

 How does it feel on the move?

-The combination of a commanding driving position, the plush ride, and a silken powertrain means that the Ioniq 9 is a fine place in which to find yourself.
+The combination of a commanding driving position, the plush ride, and a silken powertrain means the Ioniq 9 is a fine place in which to find yourself.
 Its step-off from traffic lights is perfectly calibrated.

 Pretty much everything on this car has been optimised for comfort, but handling hasn’t gone completely out of the window.
 A Chassis Domain Control Unit offers torque vectoring and there’s also lateral wind stability control to keep an eye on high speed behaviour.
-Should you want to venture off-road (unlikely) the terrain response works off the traction control system.
-But get this, there’s an Auto Terrain Mode that uses AI to track the road surface ahead and select the appropriate driving mode.

 Advertisement - Page continues below